Estimated reading time: 12 minutes

 That’s if he has a family because we don’t even know, but the money is his to do right by it.

 Discussion: How important is staying debt-free into retirement to you?
-Do you have an only child and how are you working towards preparing for retirement and assisting your child?

-Please leave me your comments below as I’m interested in your feedback.
+Please leave me your comments below, as I’m interested in your feedback.

 Calculating Net Worth 101